 NOTE 3 Step 4 of the RepeatMatcher clears Atom's captures each time Atom is repeated.
-We can see its behaviour in the regular expression because each iteration of the outermost \ clears all captured Strings contained in the quantified Atom, which in this case includes capture Strings numbered 2, 3, and 4.
+We can see its behaviour in the regular expression which returns the array and not because each iteration of the outermost clears all captured Strings contained in the quantified Atom, which in this case includes capture Strings numbered 2, 3, and 4.